mightora/mightora.io/content/power-automate-connectors/calculate-working-day/supportedOperations.md

 ### Basic Next Working Day
 Finds the next working day based on a working week of Monday to Friday.

+###  Date Difference Calculator **NEW COMING SOON**
+This action uses multiple variables to determine what your working days are between two dates.

 ### Next Working Day
 This action uses multiple variables to determine what your working days are in order to return the correct Next Working Day after the date you provide.